imTigger/unicode-filter/README.md

 ```

 - Allow most characters in English, Chinese, Japanese, Korean, Thai and also [General Punctuation](https://www.compart.com/en/unicode/block/U+2000)
-  finally in additional allow 😃 character
+  and in additional allow 😃 character
   but not allow characters in range U+2000..U+200F and U+205F..U+206F (Unprintable characters)
   replace other characters as underscore
 ```php